samuelroland/tb-docs/pocs/README.md

 1. Double prefixes is incorrect
 1. A line that starts with something else that a known prefix or a dash or `//` is invalid

-## Retrospective of on naive-parser implementation
-1. Basic parsing was very naive and very fast to implement
-1.